depsterr/depsterr.com/src/blog/2020/fuck bash.md

 ### Speed

 The first issue is perhaps the most obvious one, bash is slower than it's more lightweight alternatives.
 Lighter shells, such as `mksh`, `ash`, or `dash`, are all smaller, simpler, and faster than bash.
 It's so bad, in fact, that even though Debian uses bash as the user shell it still uses dash for `/bin/sh`.
-They chose to have 2 shells installed at once than use bash as sh.
+They chose to have 2 shells installed at once rather than use bash as sh.
 Unfortunately though, using a posix shell as sh can cause weird issues.

 ### "Bash is the standard shell"